 - Develop joint attention, communication and social understanding

 - Teach tasks as a series of simple steps

 - Make use of visual strategies to help understanding

 - Involve parents

 The National Autism Plan also states that targeted interventions should begin as early as possible.
-We are committed to providing the earliest possible specialist intervention for children with social and communication difficulties.
+We are committed to providing the earliest possible specialist intervention for children with social and communication differences.

-At the same time, we enable children with autism spectrum disorders and other communication difficulties to access all aspects of the Early Years Foundation Stage.
+At the same time, we enable autistic children and children with communication differences to access all aspects of the Early Years Foundation Stage.
 It is the unique interplay between enabling children to access experiences and learning that all children should have whilst, alongside this, catering for their different and particular needs and learning styles, by using specialist methods and approaches, that distinguishes the curriculum and teaching approaches used at our setting from most other Early Years settings.

 The guiding themes of the EYFS are incorporated into our planning to ensure we address all the child’s needs.
 These are: